Bismuth subcitrate potassium, metronidazole, and tetracycline

 dizziness, problems with speech or coordination;

-neck stiffness, increased sensitivity to light, purple spots on the skin;
+fever, neck stiffness, increased sensitivity to light, nausea, vomiting.

 increased pressure inside the skull--severe headaches, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes.